Achievable logoAchievable logo

 Optional customer information

-Firms must ask for many pieces of information when an account is opened, but some items are voluntarily provided.
+Firms must collect certain information when you open an account.
+Other information may be requested but is provided voluntarily.
 In particular, suitability questions are always optional for a customer to answer.

 Suitability questions include: